 Critical Museum Studies offers a theoretically informed and politically engaged perspective on the current museum field.

 Critical Museum Studies is a pre-professional interdisciplinary MA program under the aegis of three programmatic sponsors and core departments/programs: Anthropology, Art, and Arts Management.
-Students are required to take courses in each of the three core programs thereby insuring that an interdisciplinary perspective is built into the program.
+Students take core and elective courses through the participating departments and programs, thereby insuring that an interdisciplinary perspective is built into the program.

 The museum world is in the midst of new pressures and is struggling with shifting paradigms, attempting to negotiate perhaps the most seismic changes since its 19th century origins.
 Today, as museums negotiate a digital shift in a newly globalized museum world, a host of new pressures have arisen.
 The demands of social media and edutainment as well as digital heritage and repatriation are among only the most visible of these rapidly shifting paradigms.
 As private capital increasingly pours into the new genre of the private or single benefactor museums, traditional city museums are correspondingly impoverished.
 A series of recent “culture wars” turned on museum exhibitions, making the museum not only the newly politicized arbiter of official culture, but placing it in the cross hairs of as yet unresolved cultural skirmishes.
 Adding to these woes, newly vocal populations are beginning to question their invisibility within traditional museums, even as new “identity” oriented museums continue to develop.